kaelzhan/kaelzhan.github.io/_posts/2019-07-08-terragrunt.markdown

 ---

-In 2016, we released an open source tool called Terragrunt as a stopgap solution for two problems in Terraform:
+In 2016, an open source tool called Terragrunt released as a stopgap solution for two problems in Terraform:
 (1) the lack of locking for Terraform state and
 (2) the lack of a way to configure your Terraform state as code.
-Over the next few years, we were happy to see our solutions for both of these problems integrated into Terraform itself (in the form of Terraform backends), but new problems have since cropped up: namely, how to keep your Terraform code DRY and maintainable.
+Over the next few years, the solutions for both of above problems integrated into Terraform itself (in the form of Terraform backends), but new problems have since cropped up: namely, how to keep the Terraform code DRY and maintainable.

-We just released Terragrunt v0.19.0, which has been updated to work with Terraform 0.12 and HCL2, and in this blog post, I’ll go over a few of the ways Terragrunt helps you in 2019:
+Then a new version Terragrunt v0.19.0 released, which has been updated to work with Terraform 0.12 and HCL2, and in this blog post, I’ll go over a few of the ways Terragrunt helps you in 2019:

 * Keep your backend configuration DRY
 * Keep your Terraform CLI arguments DRY